MegosAlpha/boiler/README.md

 ### What is going on metaboil.boil?
 Version 1.2 (metaboiling and irregular modules) and higher cause files to be boiled when loaded.
 Do NOT let a file boil itself.
 It'll overflow memory pretty quick, because boiler is really fast.
 Metaboil is including other boiler files.
 ### How fast is this?
 A: A lot quicker then you'd think.
-On my 2014 Intel i5 2-Core 1.4 base GHz computer running Ubuntu 17.04, the examples in 1.3.1 clock in at **0.005-0.006** seconds total using the time tool in release mode (runs with optimizations in release).
+On my 2014 Intel i5 2-Core 1.4 base GHz computer running Ubuntu 17.04, the examples in 1.3.2 clock in at **0.004-0.006** seconds total using the time tool in release mode (runs with optimizations in release).
 In debug mode, it's about 0.01 seconds.
 So it's lightning fast.
-0.006ish seconds includes metaboiling, opening ~7 files, reading all files into memory and back out, interpolation, loops, configuration and a bunch of references and data type conversions.
+Benchmarking includes metaboiling, opening ~7 files, reading all files into memory and back out, interpolation, loops, directory checking, configuration and a bunch of references and data type conversions.
 ### What is a .cpfffnajs?
 A fake file format I made for fun.
 It's really just a joke.
 You can find its repository [here](https://github.com/MegosAlpha/cpfffnajs).

 ## Changelog
+1.3.2 (Latest):
+- Directory boiling (even from filelists!)

-1.3.1 (Latest):
+1.3.1 :
 - Project root search path implemented (/recipes).

 1.3: